NIFSC Team Information

 Allan Peters is from Elsipogtog, NB.
 His emergency services career spans over two decades and includes service as a paramedic, ambulance chief and firefighter.
 In addition to his role with AFAC, Allan is a New Brunswick Association of Fire Chiefs board member.
 He applies his fire investigation and inspection expertise in support of improving fire safety in Indigenous communities.
 Allan loves the sense of achievement from his work and the people that he meets.
 He lives with his wife and their two dogs.

-Professional experience is complemented by credentials in public administration, computer science, emergency management, extensive fire service credentials and a Masters Degree in Justice and Public Safety.
+Blaine’s professional experience is complemented by credentials in public administration, computer science, emergency management, extensive fire service credentials and a Master’s Degree in Justice and Public Safety.